florisoft/User.Manuals/LOGISTICS/Final Outbound Check (M24)/M24 - Manual Final Outbound Check - ENG.md

 ### Checking the invoices
 Within the invoice, there are multiple rows available to showcase the Final check and it's status.

+In the screenshot below the following columns are of importance:

 - Endcheck/EindCheck
     - Indicates if the invoice line has been checked.
 - Final check amount/EindControle aantal